AndresMpa/mu-vim/README.md

-# VimScript (Core version)
+# VimScript

-Looking for a modular version for nvim/vim?
+Looking for a modular config for nvim orvim?
 Check this branch.
-Here I have my core version for nvim this is what is currently working perfectly (As perfect as an editor can work); in this version we can work with laguages such as JS, HTML, CSS, C/C++, Bash, etc...
-Check at the examples here (Just bellow)
+MμVim comes with this version, based on VimScript uses a modular orientation to split each config file, it makes it easier to extend; this implementation has been tested for a couple of years using Web stacks, also some python and dotfiles

 ## Take a look